chef-boneyard/dsc/README.md

       property given its value.
 Also, if the attribute translation were to be retained, it appears that always prefixing with a dsc "namespace" would have been preferable.
 * How do we document resources?
-We can point to MSDN documentation, but the name mapping rules must understood by the user (e.g. everything must be lower case, use dsc_ prefix for Ruby keywords, etc).
+We can point to MSDN documentation, but the name mapping rules must be understood by the user (e.g. everything must be lower case, use dsc_ prefix for Ruby keywords, etc).
   * **Resolution:** The decision to use a single Chef resource for all DSC resources that itself uses a single attribute (expressed multiple times) for each DSC property simplifies this significantly.
 See the discussion earlier where the use